tasmota/docs/docs/Scripting-Language.md

   `ssize` = optional max string size (default=19, max=48 unless increased with `#define SCRIPT_MAXSSIZE`)
   define and init variables here, must be the first section, no other code allowed
   `p:vname`
   specifies permanent variables.
-The number of permanent variables is limited by Tasmota rules space (50 bytes) - numeric variables are 4 bytes; string variables are one byte longer than the length of string
+The number of permanent variables is limited by Tasmota rules space (50 bytes) - numeric variables are 4 bytes; string variables are one byte longer than the length of string, (permanent string variables are however not recommended due to possible side effects).
   `t:vname`
   specifies countdown timers, if >0 they are decremented in seconds until zero is reached. see example below
   `i:vname`